'Standby' offers luxury apartments and cheap rent, with one catch

 "I've lived in Chicago with Landing, in Fort Lauderdale, Miami, and now Saint Petersburg," she said.

-While the basic Landing membership lets you stay in one apartment for an agreed-on time period, she is part of a new program they offer called "Standby."
+While the basic Landing membership lets you stay in one apartment for an agreed-on time, she is part of a new program they offer called "Standby."

 Think of flying standby on an airline, where you are not exactly sure what flight you will get.